West Stockholm Historic District

-West Stockholm Historic District is a national historic district located in the town of Stockholm in St. Lawrence County, New York.
+West Stockholm Historic District is a national historic district located in Stockholm, New York.
 The district includes 27 contributing buildings and three contributing sites.
 The district encompasses the archaeological sites of mills and small factories as well as the cluster of extant residences, shops, and public buildings which comprises the village center.
 The buildings were built between 1815 and about 1900.

 It was listed on the National Register of Historic Places in 1979.